If dogs are man’s best friend, they’re kids’ best friend forever, or BFF, as we said back in the day.

 If you’re looking for a low-key family member and not a dog that will be like an extra child, tell the person working at the shelter that you’re looking for a mild-energy dog.

 Energy level also determines how much exercise and play your dog needs per day.

 We’ll give you more details on that later.
 Remember that most puppies have more puppy joy than adult dogs and that dogs get milder as they age.

 You probably already know if you want a big dog or a small dog.

 Our advice would be not to get too hung up on dog size.

 All dogs are loveable, and you may fall in love with a breed/size you never considered when visiting a rescue facility.

 1. The Mutt

-As people who whole-heartedly believe in rescuing dogs, don’t overlook a dog because they’re not the specific breed on this list.
+People who whole-heartedly believe in rescuing dogs don’t overlook a dog because they’re not the specific breed on this list.

-The breeds on this list are very popular, and most dogs have at least one of the breeds below in their mixed lineage.
+The breeds on this list are prevalent, and most dogs have at least one of the breeds below in their mixed lineage.